 CLEAR PLASTIC STORAGE CONTAINERS

 Clear plastic storage containers are awesome!
 Because of the transparency, you can see exactly what sewing tools you have stored in them.
 Many containers like this have latching lids and are stackable.
-You can find these at any home or craft store.

 Having the sewing equipment/tools put away will hopefully take away the temptation for kids to want to use your things, at least that has been my experience.